Enterprise Design System: All the Basics You Need to Know

 An enterprise design system is not a “style guide”.

-It is something more profound and collaborative.
+It is a more profound and collaborative tool for designing enterprise applications.
 It is not a one-time job that the team gets done and marks as finished.
 It is a living document.
-A design system evolves with the needs of an enterprise, company, and teams and constantly needs to be updated, adapted, and iterated as work progresses.
+A design system evolves with the needs of an enterprise, company, and teams and constantly needs to be updated, adapted, and iterated as work progresses on an enterprise software design project.

 In contrast, a UI style guide is a static document that exists for a period and then would probably be redesigned from the ground up with a different level of documentation.

-Imagine you’re building all of New York City’s skyscrapers out of legos.
+A great way of understanding system design basics is to imagine you’re building all of New York City’s skyscrapers out of Legos.
 You would need a whole range of different legos to represent all the material and architectural diversity.
-However, instead of purchasing legos for the undertaking, you only have pieces of plastic lying around on the floor.
+However, instead of purchasing Legos for the undertaking, you only have pieces of plastic lying around on the floor.
 You have to physically mold this plastic into pieces that could be used to build skyscrapers.

 Every custom basic component must be created from scratch.

 In this scenario, it would take forever to complete the pieces you need, let alone construct all the buildings.
-This is what happens when companies don’t have a design system; they have to build everything from scratch every time.
+This is what happens when companies don’t have a design system during an enterprise software design project; they have to build everything from scratch every time.
 This means that all the things that you see in an application, like calls to action (CTAs), buttons, modules, or form fields, would have to be made from nothing each time they needed to be added to a design.

-Building the same components from scratch for every new project slows down velocity.
+Building the same components from scratch when designing enterprise applications slows down velocity.
 The workflow becomes repetitive for each project.